chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/gas-solid-spouted-cylinder-bed/gas-solid-spouted-cylinder-bed.rst

 .. code-block:: text
   :class: copy-button

-  lethe-particles dem-packing-in-spouted-bed.prm
+  lethe-particles dem-packing-in-spouted-cylinder-bed.prm

 or in parallel (where 8 represents the number of processors)

 .. code-block:: text
   :class: copy-button

-  mpirun -np 8 lethe-particles dem-packing-in-spouted-bed.prm
+  mpirun -np 8 lethe-particles dem-packing-in-spouted-cylinder-bed.prm

 After the particles have been packed inside the square bed, we can move on to the fluid-particles simulation.